Get insider access

 Our Tests

 To test a speaker's battery performance, we look at four factors: battery life, charge time, power-saving features, and charging port.
-Battery life is the largest factor in a speaker's overall battery score since users want to use their speaker for long listening sessions without having to plug it in.
-A speaker's charge time and the presence of a power-saving feature factor in less to the overall battery score, as these aren't as important to users.
+Battery life is the largest factor in a speaker's overall battery score since users want to listen for long sessions without recharging, and it can vary significantly.
+We've tested speakers that last anywhere from just over four hours to an impressive time of nearly 118 hours.
+A speaker's charge time and the presence of a power-saving feature factor significantly lower in the overall battery score, as they're less impactful (but still important!).
+Furthermore, the longer a speaker's battery life is, the longer it takes to charge.
+We consider this when weighing the battery score so that speakers with very long run times aren't unfairly penalized for taking longer to charge.
 A speaker's charging port variety doesn't factor into its battery score since it doesn't meaningfully affect the user experience.

 It's important to note that we only perform these tests on battery-powered speakers.
-Some speakers, like the Amazon Echo Gen 4, don't have a battery, so they need to be plugged in to be used.
+Some speakers, like the Amazon Echo Gen 4, don't have a battery and need to be plugged in to be used.
 For battery-powered speakers, these tests can give you helpful information about the speaker's battery performance.
-Below, we go into more detail about these four tests.

 Battery Life